Depressive Disorders Information

 Despite some myths, it is possible to recover from depression and live a very satisfying and fulfilling life.
 In fact, around 90% of people do find improvement with therapy.
 Some people recover spontaneously, without any medication or therapy, although these cases are uncommon.
 Most people require some form of antidepressant medication, or counselling, or both.

 People who have had depression in the past are also likely to relapse at some point in the future.
-It is important to recognize the signs that indicate you may be going into a relapse (feeling low, feelings of guilt, loss of joy) so that you can get help early, and avoid a complete relapse.
+Recognise the signs that indicate you may be going into a relapse (feeling low, feelings of guilt, loss of joy).
+It is important, so that you can get help early, and avoid a complete relapse.

 Want to reach out and talk to us?